History

 Joining Library System

-Joined the Outagamie Waupaca Library System (OWLS).
+The library joined the Outagamie Waupaca Library System (OWLS).

 1987